sarisia/actions-status-discord/README.md

   if: always()
   id: webhook # set id to reference output payload later
   with:
+    nofail: false
-    ack_no_webhook: true # set this to suppress warning
+    ack_no_webhook: true # set this to suppress error which is raised when nofail is disabled and webhook is not set
-    # you can omit webhook input (or DISCORD_WEBHOOK environment variable)
+    # webhook is not set here!

 - run: npm install axios
 - uses: actions/github-script@v7